alexngai/git-cascade/docs/design.md

 - Automatic merge of divergent operation histories
 - Lock-free concurrent mutations

 These require data structures we don't have (content-addressed operation log, CRDT-like merge).
-If you need these, use jj.
+Future jj backend would provide these.

 ---